 2017 was a terribly good year for cataclysms.

-Infernos engulfed not only California, which suffered its most destructive wildfire season on record, but also the vast American West.
+underworld engulfed not only California, which suffered its most destructive wildfire season on record, but the largest American West.
 A hyperactive hurricane season has delivered the Gulf Coast its costliest blows in history.
 And these hurricanes Also triggered tornado outbreaks in the southern United States, contributing to one of the most active and prolonged tornado seasons ever documented.

 This could be a sign of things to come: climate models predict that rising CO2 levels will stoke more violent storms, fires and floods.
 Fortunately, in the face of the planet’s increasingly wild forecasts, scientists have developed an arsenal of tools to observe, understand and anticipate severe weather phenomena.

 Chief among them are the National Oceanic and Atmospheric Administration’s GOES-R weather satellites (pronounced “goes-are” or “Gozer,” like the Ghostbusters villain, depending on who you ask).
 The acronym stands for Geostationary Operational Environmental Satellite.
 The “R” at the end has to do with a convoluted naming convention: NOAA assigns each GOES satellite a letter before launch and a number when it reaches orbit.
 So in 1975 GOES-A became GOES-1 when it parked 22,300 miles above Earth, while GOES-G, which was destroyed in a failed launch, did not never received a number.
 To complicate matters further, the fact that GOES-R is both the name of NOAA’s latest series of environmental satellites and one of the in this series.
 The first, GOES-R, was successfully launched in November 2016, becoming GOES-16.
-The second, GOES-S, is scheduled to launch on March 1 on an Atlas V rocket from Cape Canaveral Air Force Base.
-The two-hour launch window opens at 5:02 p.m.
-Eastern Time, and assuming the 11,500-pound spacecraft makes it safely to geostationary orbit, it will pass through GOES-17.
+The second, GOES-S, was launched on March 1 on an Atlas V rocket from Cape Canaveral Air Force Station.
 You can watch below.

 Understood?
 Good.
-NOAA’s indecipherable satellite nomenclature aside, the important thing to know about GOES-16 and (fingers crossed)-17 is that they are the most sophisticated environmental prediction spacecraft ever mounted on an orbiting rocket.
+NOAA’s inscrutable satellite nomenclature aside, the important thing to know about the GOES-16 and -17 is that they are the most sophisticated environmental prediction spacecraft to ever fly a rocket into orbit.
 They will respectively monitor the eastern and western parts of the United States and its adjacent oceans, covering an area that stretches from the west coast of Africa to the east of New Zealand.
 Together, they will provide researchers and meteorologists with valuable data on weather systems, including severe storms, wildfires, lightning and dense fog, in near real time.
 The result: more accurate forecasts on your weather app, for starters.
 More robust climate models, on the other hand.
 But above all: a more advanced warning the next time local conditions turn cataclysmic.

-Assuming it reaches orbit, the satellite formerly known as GOES-S will provide this warning using powerful instruments such as the Advanced Baseline Imager.
+The satellite formerly known as GOES-S will provide this warning using powerful instruments like the Advanced Baseline Imager.
 Its 70-megapixel camera will scan the planet along 16 spectral channels tuned to detect visible, infrared and near-infrared signals at four times the resolution and five times faster than GOES-15, the GOES-S satellite is intended To replace.
 Translation: This sentry in the sky can simultaneously image the Western Hemisphere once every 15 minutes, the continental United States every five minutes, and smaller areas of interest every 30 seconds.

-“The key here is that we complement our West Coast image,” Walsh said.
+“The key here is that we complement our West Coast image,” says Walsh.
 The weather in Hawaii and Alaska, and along the Pacific Coast, is coming from farther west than researchers and forecasters could ever see with GOES-16.
 Its sister satellite, assuming all goes well, will give researchers, forecasters and the public a better idea of what’s going on, from the everyday to the extreme.

-But the United States is not the only country with good orbital infrastructure; Check out this Japanese weather satellite.
+- But the United States is not the only country with good orbital infrastructure; look at this Japanese weather satellite.